How Long Does It Take To Get Approved For An Apartment?

 Another thing that can drag the process out is any issue regarding your credit or rental history.
 Sometimes a landlord might come across something that raises concern but doesn’t necessarily prevent you from being approved, and they will likely ask you to explain it.
 Having to explain something like a charged-off debt or a complaint filed in housing court can add days to the approval process.

-hash-markGetting Approved For An Apartment Bottom Line
+hash-markWaiting For Apartment Application Approval Bottom Line

 The time it takes to get approved for an apartment depends on how quickly you and the landlord can get things done.
 If you submit a completed application with all the required documents, you can be approved the same day.
 However, if there are issues with your paperwork or the landlord uses a third party to process your application, it can take a few days.
-If you don't want to be stuck waiting for your approval, be sure you fill out the application completely and submit all the required documents.